uvarc/rc-learning/content/notes/hpc-intro/interactive_apps/interactive_ood_rstudio_session.md

 {{< figure src="/notes/hpc-intro/img/OOD_Rstudio_session.png" >}}
 {{< figure src="/notes/hpc-intro/img/OOD_Rstudio_session2.png" caption="Starting an Rstudio session." >}}

-Rstudio Server can continuing running any active processes if your network is disconnected.
-Simply log back in to Open OnDemand, go to the My Interactive Sessions tab, and click `Launch`  again.
+Rstudio Server can continue running any active processes if your network is disconnected.
+Simply log back in to Open OnDemand, go to the "My Interactive Sessions tab", and click `Launch`  again.
 It will reconnect, not launch another session.